xxv/fuckedometer/README.md

 Recipe
 ------

-First copy `Secrets.h.example` to `Secrets.h` and enter in your Wifi credentials.

 Flash the ESP8266 with software included in this repository.
 I used Platform.io to compile it, but you should be able to use any number of tools fairly easily.